slawomir-nowaczyk/slawomir-nowaczyk.github.io/HAII5-workshop-ecai2024/HAII5-workshop-ecai2024.markdown

 Our objective is to provide a comprehensive platform for participants to gain insights into the current trends, potential benefits, and challenges associated with the deployment of AI in the industry in collaboration with and supporting (not replacing) humans – even on a cognitive level.
 The workshop is expected to spark innovative ideas, encourage collaborations, and contribute significantly to advancing human-aware AI in the industrial sector.
 Through this workshop, we aspire to shape the future of the industry where AI not only enhances efficiency and productivity but also aligns seamlessly with human needs and values.

 The workshop will consist of two invited talks, technical presentations of contributed papers (primarily oral; however, we are open to the possibility of organising a poster session in case of a large number of high-quality submissions), and a panel discussion to summarise the discussions.
-Papers presented at the workshop shall be submitted to CEUR-WS.org (or a similar service) for online publication.
+Papers presented at the workshop shall be submitted to CEUR-WS.org for online publication.

 List of relevant topic areas
 * Human-centered AI Design in manufacturing